Unofficial MinGW GCC binaries for Windows

 The source code for all the packages above can be found in many mirrors including the MinGW official download page.
 Or you can ask them directly to me and I will give you a download link from this site (to be fully GPL compliant and save my spare bandwidth).

-The source code for the installer (a InnoSetup script) can be found here.
+The source code for the installer (a InnoSetup script) can be found in the file mingw.iss.

 What does the installer do?